thirtysixpw/v2ray-reaper/README.md

 ## 🚀 Usage

-To use these configurations, simply paste the subscription link into your V2Ray client.
+To use these configurations, paste the subscription link into your V2Ray client.
 For detailed instructions, please refer to your client’s documentation.

 **Main Subscription Link:**